fajarrosi/100-days-of-code/log.md

 **Today's Progress**: Today, i learn how to create login feature in vue js, simple login.

 **Thoughts**:just follow the instruction in the video and do the task.
+### Day 6: August 8, 2021

+**Today's Progress**: Today, i still learn login feature in vue js.

+**Thoughts**:login feature is not easy, i think just follow the instruction and code run well but i got error .
+### Day 7: August 9, 2021

+**Today's Progress**: Today, i still learn login feature in vue js.

+**Thoughts**:just follow the instruction in the video and do the task.

 <!-- ### Day 1: June 27, Monday